apache/kyuubi/docs/deployment/trouble_shooting.md

 	at sun.launcher.LauncherHelper.checkAndLoadMain(LauncherHelper.java:482)
 ```

-Firstly, you should check the version of Java JRE used to run Kyuubi is actually matched with the version of Java compiler used to build Kyuubi are compatible.
+Firstly, you should check the version of Java JRE used to run Kyuubi is actually matched with the version of Java compiler used to build Kyuubi.

 ```bash
 $ java -version